 Stress Induced Tinnitus Exacerbations

-Studies have also shown almost definitively that stress can make tinnitus worse.
+Studies have also shown that stress can make tinnitus worse.
 Once again, it's not always clear whether tinnitus simply is more noticeable, or if the noise has actually become louder, but there is a great deal of evidence that stress affects the tinnitus experience.
 Since anxiety is essentially persistent stress, it stands to reason that those with anxiety and tinnitus would be more likely to experience a worsening of the symptoms.

 Tinnitus Induced Anxiety